LakeYS/blockland-better-environment-control/README.md

+# Development Notice
+Development on this project is on hold for now in the interest of working on other projects.
+Join me on Discord for updates: https://discord.gg/s3vCQba

 # Better Environment Configuration for Blockland
 This is a new add-on for Blockland that aims to expand the game's environment controls.